elissaeng/SportCollector/README.md

-# Finch collector lab - Views and Templates
+# Finch Collector - Views and Templates

 The lab for this lesson is repeating everything we just did, except you'll collect something else like Finches and call the project something like finchcollector, or whatever.